theexidge/routinger/README.md

 `flutter run`

 You can run it in an emulator or use your real android device and turn the USB-Debugging on.
 Your editor will be able to help you select what platform you want to run from multiple devices.

+## Folder-Structure

+The general structure of the project is as follows-:
+- [Helper Directory](https://github.com/Routinger/routinger/tree/master/lib/helper) :- All the database related functions are located in the helper directory along with a list_of_notif model used by Rountinger.
+- [Provider Directory](https://github.com/Routinger/routinger/tree/master/lib/provider) :- All the provider which app listens to is in the provider directory.
+This includes the task and tasks provider.
+The task provider is specific and contains the details for one task.
+While the tasks provider contains a list of tasks and handles the adding, removing, saving to local storage functions.
+- [Screens Directory](https://github.com/Routinger/routinger/tree/master/lib/screens) :- Currently the app has two screens, which are present in the screens directory.
+The first one is the home screen and other is a add task screen.
+- [Services Directory](https://github.com/Routinger/routinger/tree/master/lib/services) :- All the code related to notification services are present in notifications file.
+While the sleep cycle manages the user sleep cycle storing the wake up time and sleep time to not show recurring notifications during the tme user sleeps.
+- [Widgets directory](https://github.com/Routinger/routinger/tree/master/lib/widgets) :- All the presentation logic is present in the widgets directory.
+Every thing that you see on screen has been made into a different widget file for easier debugging.
+- The main.dart file is kept cluttered free.
+This should be only changed when absolutely necessary like when providing a new provider.

 ## Info